-Hunter indicted on manslaughter charge in death of Hebron woman
+Hunter indicted in death of Hebron woman, faces additional charge

-PARIS — Robert Trundy was indicted Friday on two felony charges in connection with the shooting death of Karen Wrentzel on Oct.
-28, including manslaughter, after investigators concluded he failed to identify his target while hunting.
+SOUTH PARIS — A Hebron man was indicted on two felony charges Friday in connection with the shooting death of a woman who was killed on her property while he was hunting and she was searching for gemstones.

-He was also indicted on a charge of failing to provide aid to a person and report a hunting accident.
+Investigators concluded that Robert Trundy failed to identify his target and failed to provide aid to a person and report a hunting accident.

-Wrentzel died from a gunshot wound while on her property along Greenwood Mountain Road in Hebron at about 10:30 a.m., after being shot by Trundy.
+Karen Wrentzel died from a gunshot wound Oct.
+28 while on her property along Greenwood Mountain Road about 10:30 a.m., after being shot by Trundy.
 It was opening day of deer season for resident hunters.

-The 34-year-old woman had moved to Hebron the day before her death and had planned to stay for the winter to help care for her grandmother, Beverly Spofford.
+The 34-year-old woman had moved to Hebron the day before and had planned to stay for the winter to help care for her grandmother Beverly Spofford.

 Wrentzel’s family said she had been digging for gemstones when she was shot.

-According to a sworn statement by District Game Warden Anthony Gray, Trundy said he could see what he thought was the rear of a deer “with a tail, skinny legs and a possible glimpse of what he thought could have been part of a head or antler of a deer.”
+According to a sworn statement by District Game Warden Anthony Gray, Trundy said he could see “what he thought was the ‘ass of a deer’ with a tail, skinny legs and a possible glimpse of what he thought could have been part of a head or antler of a deer.”

 Trundy shot Wrentzel using a Browning semi-automatic, 30-06 caliber rifle from about 100 yards away, Gray wrote.
 The rifle was not equipped with a scope.

-Last month the Warden Service charged Trundy, 38, of Hebron, with manslaughter after finding probable cause for that crime; Friday’s action by an Oxford County grand jury formalizes that charge and adds the second felony of failing to aid and report.
+Last month the Warden Service charged Trundy, 38, of Hebron with manslaughter after finding probable cause for that crime.
+Friday’s action by an Oxford County grand jury formalizes that charge and adds the second felony of failing to aid and report.

+Trundy’s attorney, Scott Lynch, took exception to the allegation that Trundy failed to provide aid.

+“Anybody who’s coached Little League or had some of the most basic first responder training knows that the CPR guidelines, the care-rendering guidelines, basically require a division of labor – that is, that somebody calls to get the professionals there while somebody else tends to the injured party,” Lynch said Friday night.

+“I think the facts are going to be undisputed at trial that this division of labor happened,” Lynch said.
+“Robert Trundy’s father, who in fact had some training in CPR, rendered the assistance after instructing the son to go where he could get a good cellphone signal to summon the professionals to the scene.
+That’s exactly what happened.”

 On Nov.
-8, Trundy appeared in Oxford County Superior Court on the initial charge, and bail was set at $2,500, which has been paid.
+8, Trundy appeared in Oxford County Superior Court on the initial charge where bail was set at $2,500, which has been paid.

-Bail conditions for Trundy include no use or possession of firearms, bows or other dangerous weapons, no hunting, and no contact with witnesses in the case.
+Bail conditions for Trundy include no use or possession of firearms, bows or other dangerous weapons, no hunting and no contact with witnesses in the case.

 He has not yet entered a plea.